The MGA With An Attitude

 Anti tramp bars

-Large oil sump with special baffle
+Large oil sump, special baffle

 Large Hobourn-Eaton oil pump